florianbuerger/florianbuerger.github.io/hire.md

 *Or maybe you have an app that is doing very well and you are not sure why?*

 If any of the above is true, you should [contact me](mailto:florian@florianbuerger.com?subject=Project inquiry).
-I will help you to build out that idea, advise you how your app could be improved or help your engineering team with the implementation.
+I will help you to bring that idea to life, advise you how your app could be improved or help your engineering team with the implementation.

 I am available for iOS and Mac OS X development as well as any kind of software design.

 I develop Apps full time for the Apple platform since the first release of the iPhone.
-Back then, iOS was called iPhone OS and web apps were the “swee solution” for apps on iPhone. iPhone
+Back then, iOS was called iPhone OS and web apps were the “sweet solution” for apps on iPhone.

+# FAQ

 ## How can I get in touch with you?

 I'm [@florianbuerger](https://twitter.com/florianbuerger) on Twitter.
 You can [email me](mailto:florian@florianbuerger.com) or send an iMessage to `florian@florianbuerger.com`.

-## Rate
+## How much do you charge?

 My rate is `80€`/hour or `3,000€`/week for short term projects or smaller chunks of work.
 If you need more work done, contact me and I am sure we can work something out.